ItemizeNTNU/jul-2022/challs/week3/README.md

 - Aperisolve the postcard for QR code
 - Scanning the QR code sends to https://christmas.ctf.itemize.no/
-- Change onclick event condition from false to true and click the button, or alternatively reverse the obfuscared code and go to https://christmas.ctf.itemize.no/h0h0h0.html for flag
+- Change onclick event condition from false to true and click the button, or alternatively reverse the obfuscated code and go to https://christmas.ctf.itemize.no/h0h0h0.html for flag

 Flag: `Itemize{3n_kj3d3l1g_g4v3}`